fbpx

 The process of company registration involves appointing directors and shareholders, drafting the company’s constitution, and completing the necessary forms.
 Companies are required to file annual returns, maintain accurate financial records, and comply with tax laws and regulations.

 A Business Registration Number (BRN) is a unique identifying number provided to registered businesses by the Kenyan government.
 It is used for various purposes such as taxation, licensing, and regulation.
 In Kenya, BRNs are issued by the Business Registration Service (BRS).
-Business Owners must register with the BRS in order to get a BRN, which they will use for government-related operations.
+Business Owners must register with the BRS in order to get a BRN, which they will use for government-related operations

 Conclusion on Business Registration Services in Kenya